cogent3/cogent3/doc/examples/building_and_using_an_application_controller.rst

 This document was developed in the process of writing the full ``formatdb`` application controller in PyCogent.
 You can find that file in your PyCogent directory at: ``cogent/app/formatdb.py``.
 After you work through this example, you should refer to that file to see what the full application controller and convenience wrappers look like.

-A more complete reference on `PyCogent Application Controllers can be found here <./application_controller_framework.html>`_.
+A more complete reference on `PyCogent Application Controllers can be found in :ref:`app-controllers`.

 Building a formatdb application controller
 ==========================================